Monday, December 23, 2024

 “Indeed, I remember there were round tables on this matter, a meeting where both the supervisory board of the Art Arsenal and some other museums took part.
 This should be the Museum of the History of the Ukrainian People.
 Then Yushchenko ceased to be president and there was simply no time for museums.
 And Nedyak – it is obvious to me that there is a person who appropriated our property,” comments a person from Viktor Yushchenko’s former entourage on condition of anonymity.

-“In 2004, Nedyak had an affair with my fellow official...
+“In 2004, Nedyak had an affair with a fellow official of mine...
 Among other things, with her assistance, ancient Ukrainian artifacts were transferred from museum collections in different regions of Ukraine to Nedyak.
 After all, the dependence of museum management on the ministry was total at that time.
 So, as if something was lost, something could not be restored, something was underdescribed...
 Thus, many of the exhibits “lost” by the museum funds ended up with Nedyak,” says Oksana (name changed for security reasons).

 Another source of replenishment of Nedyak’s collection, according to insiders, could be the so-called “black archaeologists.”